Penalty was a 'scandalous' decision, claims Wenger

 However, after Alex Iwobi and Mesut Ozil failed to convert glorious opportunities to double Arsenal's lead, Swarbrick judged Hector Bellerin had fouled Richarlison inside the area, enabling substitute Troy Deeney to score an equaliser from the spot in the 71st minute.

-Watford went on to grab an injury-time winner too, Tom Cleverley popping up in the right place to slam home a loose ball and hand Arsenal their first defeat in eight games.
+Watford went on to grab an injury-time winner too, as Tom Cleverley popped up in the right place to slam home a loose ball and hand Arsenal their first defeat in eight games.

 "It was a scandalous decision to give a penalty like that," Wenger told BBC Sport.